 Why tennis star Novak Djokovic had to leave Australia

 “A world tennis star can influence people of all ages, whether young or old, but perhaps especially the young and the easily impressed,” said the three judges.
-Even if Djokovic hadn’t won the Australian Open, the fact that he plays tennis in Australia could have encouraged those who want to be like him and thus fueled anti-vaccination sentiment, it said.
+Even if Djokovic hadn’t won the Australian Open, the fact that he plays tennis in Australia might have encouraged those who want to be like him and thus fueled anti-vaccination sentiment, it said.

 Leave a Comment